dc-js/dc.graph.js/web/docs/api-latest.md

 #### .layoutUnchanged([boolean])
 Whether to perform layout when the data is unchanged from the last redraw.
 Default: false

+#### .relayout()
+When `layoutUnchanged` is false, call this when changing a parameter in order to force layout to happen again.
+(Yes, probably should not be necessary.)

 #### .induceNodes([boolean])
 By default, all nodes are included, and edges are only included if both end-nodes are visible.
 If `.induceNodes` is set, then only nodes which have at least one edge will be shown.